MicrosoftDocs/xamarin-docs/docs/ios/troubleshooting/questions/invalid-bundle-bitcode.md

 ---
+title: "Error when submitting to App Store: “Invalid Bundle - Options not allowed to be embedded in bitcode are detected in the submission”"
-title: "Error when submitting to App Store: “Invalid Bundle - Options not allowed to be embedded in bitcode are detected in the submission”" ms.topic: troubleshooting ms.prod: xamarin ms.assetid: 137313FB-3D29-428B-93C1-5A05DC8F7C03
+description: "Learn about an error when submitting to the App Store: Invalid Bundle - Options not allowed to be embedded in bitcode are detected in the submission." ms.topic: troubleshooting ms.prod: xamarin ms.assetid: 137313FB-3D29-428B-93C1-5A05DC8F7C03